112 S. Walnut Street,

 No one has favorited this theater yet

-Opened in 1924 as the Isis Theatre, by 1928 it was known as the Wesley Theatre and by 1934 the Rialto Theatre.
+The Wherley Theatre was opened on July 30, 1926.
+By 1934 it had been renamed the Rialto Theatre.
 It received its final name, the Arnold Theatre in 1955 and closed in 1979.

 In 1997, Sue Beshaler organized a group of community volunteers who started the current restoration project that is still actively going on today with the theatre back to the Rialto Theatre name.
 The Rialto Theatre is a living testament to what a lot of love and hard work can do to a place.